 Impact on the Early Arts Practitioner

-In your responses to the questions in this section, consider the assessment criteria below and the support provided in the Scoring Guide
+In your responses to the questions in this section, consider the assessment criteria below and the support provided in the Scoring Guide.

 IMPACT ON THE EARLY ARTS PRACTITIONER (50%)

 Contribution to the Early Arts Practitioner’s professional and artistic growth and the next stage of their career.